mascbiz/pranknews/README.md

 # La Tlmes
-## Bring Back The Rick Roll

-Pretty simple ember site made to prank your friends/enemies.
+The premiere prank url website on the internet